second-string/lineup-list/README.md

     * might need to run it twice if it hangs, it's kinda sketchy but has been working
     * handles pulling in artist info  for all supported festival
 7. `npm start`
-8. Navigate to `https://localhost` in your browser (or just `http` if LINEUPLIST_FORCE_HTTP is set to true)
+8. Navigate to `https://localhost` in your browser (or `http://localhost:8080` if LINEUPLIST_FORCE_HTTP is set to true)

 ### If you've set up and run before:
 1. `./start_lineup_list.sh` / `./start_lineup_list.bat`
-2. Navigate to `https://localhost` in your browser, or `https://localhost:8080` if the LINEUPLIST_FORCE_HTTP env var is set to true
+2. Navigate to `https://localhost` in your browser, or `http://localhost:8080` if the LINEUPLIST_FORCE_HTTP env var is set to true

 - GET `localhost/health` for healthcheck